simonmeggle/simonmeggle.github.io/_posts/en/2014-09-28-using-github-to-serve-jekyll.md

 * `git commit` valids thoses changes;
 * `git push` sends them on *GitHub*.

-For instance, in order to send our new website, we add every files, then we use  `git commit` then `git push` :
+For instance, in order to send our new website, we add every file, then we use  `git commit` then `git push` :

 ```bash
 git add --all